-With over 6000 apps, Shopify is one of the largest eCommerce app shops accessible.
-With monthly subscriptions starting at $15 and a range of free and premium apps to pick from, it’s like a features buffet.
+Shopify is one of the largest eCommerce app stores available, with over 6000 apps.
+It’s like a features buffet, with monthly subscriptions beginning at $15 and a variety of free and paid applications to choose from.

-Similar to BigCommerce, Shopify is a hosted platform, all updates and security issues are handled in the background.
-The Shopify system also runs on a PCI Level 1 certified server, which is necessary to process credit or debit card data.
-Every Shopify store now has SSL encryption, which ensures the security of your visitors’ information.
+Because Shopify is a hosted platform, it takes care of all upgrades and security problems in the background.
+The Shopify system also operates on a Level 1 PCI certified server, which is required in order to process credit or debit card information.
+SSL encryption is also accessible for every Shopify store, ensuring the security of your visitors’ information.

 Wix customers can be confident in the high level of security integrated into every Wix website.
 SSL online security keeps connections safe and private through an HTTPS connection, allowing merchants to acquire consumers’ confidence.

 Wix specialists have undergone comprehensive hacker testing to ensure that your website is always up and running with DDoS Protection â a dependable web hosting service.